Chuo-ku Tourism Association Official Blog

 It seems that it was named after taking one character of each town name from Matsuyamachi on the east side and Inabacho on the west side.

-It was also called Matsuya Bridge in the Edo period.
+It was also called Matsuya-bashi Bridge during the Edo period.

 kaede201822.JPG

-The bridge that spans the southernmost tip of Kaede River is Dansho Bridge (K) and Kaji Bridge Street.
+The bridge over the southernmost tip of the Kaede River is Danjo Bridge (K) and Kaji Bridge Street.

-Again, the current bridge was rebuilt by the Imperial Capital Reconstruction Project after the Great Kanto Earthquake.
+Again, the current bridge was rebuilt by the Imperial City Reconstruction Project after the Great Kanto Earthquake.

-In the early Edo period, there was a mansion of Tadatoshi Shimada Danjo on the east side, and it was called "Mitsuhashi" along with the Shiraoi Bridge on the Kyobashi River and the Shinpukuji Temple Bridge on the Sanjuma Horikawa.
+In the early Edo period, there was a residence of Shimada Danjo Tadatoshi on the east side, and it was called 'Mitsuhashi' together with the white fish bridge on the Kyobashi River and the Shinpukuji Temple Bridge in Sanjuma Horikawa.

-In 1878, Japan's first () purely domestic iron bridge was built.
+In 1878, Japan's first () purely domestic steel bridge was built.

-This iron bridge was relocated to Koto-ku in 1929 and was renamed Hachiman Bridge.
+This railway bridge was relocated to Koto-ku in 1929 and renamed Hachiman Bridge.

-The photo below shows the highway on the south side from Dansho Bridge.
+The photo below shows a view of the highway south of Danjo Bridge.

 kaede201823.JPG

-This time, when I walked along the Kaede River, it was a little short distance, but I was able to feel the weight of the history accumulated by "river and digging".
+This time, when I walked along the Kaede River, it was a little about 1 km away, but I was able to feel the weight of the history accumulated by "river and digging".

 kaede201824.JPG